jirotubuyaki/ThunderBayesR/README.md

 ![equa](./readme_images/equation_3.png "eque")

-First parts of iterations as burn in have error ranges.
-For that reason, burn in parts are abandoned.
+First several durations of iterations called burn_in are error ranges.
+For that reason, burn_in durations are abandoned.

 ### Cluster Entropy
 Entropy expresses ambiguity of clustering.
 As the result of simulation, data x_i joins in a particular table.
 From the total numbers n_k of the particular table k at the last iteration, probability p_k at each cluster k is calculated.
 Entropy equation is given by